Polluted Runoff Water

 The water quality of a lake is primarily determined by what flows into it from the surrounding landscape (the watershed).

-Common pollutants in runoff water include fertilizer, road salt, animal waste, and soil.
-Once in the lake, these pollutants degrade the health of the lake in many ways.
+Typical pollutants in runoff water include fertilizer, road salt, waste from septic systems and animals, and soil.
+Once in the lake, these pollutants degrade its health in many ways.

-Over ninety percent of the water quality problems in New Hampshire’s lakes and rivers are caused by polluted runoff water.
+Over ninety percent of the water quality problems in New Hampshire’s lakes and rivers are caused by polluted runoff.

 Watershed Pollution Types

-Nutrient pollution is primarily carried into our lakes in runoff water that flows across the landscape and into our lakes, picking up fertilizer, animal waste, and eroded soil, which can all be high in nutrients.
-Nutrient pollution can also seep into the lake through surface water and groundwater contaminated by effluent from inadequate and failing septic systems.
+Nutrient pollution is primarily carried into our lakes by runoff water that flows across the landscape, picking up fertilizer, animal waste, and eroded soil, which can all be high in nutrients.
+Nutrient pollution can also seep into the lake through surface water and groundwater contaminated by untreated wastewater from inadequate and failing septic systems.

-Nutrients can also be mixed into the lake when shorelines and lake bottoms are disturbed naturally by winds and wave action and also by wakes produced by boating activities.
+Nutrients can also be mixed into the lake when shorelines and lake bottoms are disturbed by winds, wave action, and wakes produced by boating activities.
+Phosphorus pollution is harming many of New Hampshire’s lakes.

 Chloride can be toxic to aquatic life and can foul waters used for drinking water supply.

 This problem is increasing in severity.
-In 2008, 19 waterbodies were listed as being impaired due to chloride pollution.
+In New Hampshire alone, in 2008, 19 waterbodies were listed as being impaired due to chloride pollution.
 In 2020, 50 waterbodies were listed as being harmed due to chloride pollution.

 Other Threats to Water Quality